 Keeping cosy in winter doesn’t have to be an expensive affair.
 There are a lot of energy-efficient options these days for creating and retaining heat indoors, and many of them have the additional bonus of adding value to your property as well.

 Ceiling insulation tends to make the most measurable difference to interior temperatures.
-It’s so effective that it’s been made a legal requirement for all newly-built homes and extensions in South Africa.
+It’s so effective that it’s a legal requirement for all newly-built homes and extensions in South Africa.
 There are several types of ceiling insulation available on the market, but make sure to check the thermal resistance value, or R-value, of your chosen product to ensure it’s appropriate for your home and climate.
 The higher the R-value, the more insulation the product provides.

 A geyser blanket can make a substantial difference to your electricity usage, and many installers offer this as part of their service.
 Geysers lose a lot of heat to chilly ceiling spaces in winter, which pushes up the amount of electricity they use.
 Insulation will help to minimise this problem.